palantir/spark/README.md

 ## Developing with IntelliJ

-Open the root `pom.xml` in IntelliJ and select `Open as Project`.
-Make sure that the Java SDK is 1.8 (Right click on root project: `Open Module Settings > Project Settings > Project > Project SDK = 1.8`) and that Scala compilation is set to "Java then Scala" (`Preferences > Build, Execution, Deployment > Compiler > Scala Compiler > Scala Comiple Server > Compile order = Java then Scala`).
+1. Open the root `pom.xml` in IntelliJ and select `Open as Project`.
+2. Make sure that the Java SDK is 1.8 (Right click on root project: `Open Module Settings > Project Settings > Project > Project SDK = 1.8`).
+3. Make sure that Scala compilation is set to "Java then Scala" (`Preferences > Build, Execution, Deployment > Compiler > Scala Compiler > Scala Comiple Server > Compile order = Java then Scala`).